 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met six times during the year.

-The board of trustees meets six times per year.
+The board of trustees formally meets six times per year.
 Attendance during the year at meetings of the board of trustees was as follows:

 Trustee Meetings attended Out of a possible

+K Fraser, Chair until 11 July 2023 5 6

+M Lovatt, Chair from 11 July 2023 6 6

+G R Attwood 6 6

+J Flaws 6 6

+Fr C Holland 4 6

-K Fraser, Chair G R Attwood J Flaws Fr G Holland P Latham, CEO and Accounting Officer M Lovatt Dr B Phillipo C Wain 6 5 5 6 6 4 6 6 6 6 6 6 6 6
+P Latham, CEO and Accounting Officer 6 6

+Dr B Phillipo (resigned 11 July 2023) 5 6

+C Wain 6 6

-A J Wentworth 4 6
+A J Wentworth 6 6